Getting Started

 We have several public repositories, but these are the main ones:

 Each repository has its installation guide that you can follow to set up your working environment.
 Please read the README and follow the steps.
-We use virtual environment
+We use virtual environment pipenv so you need to get familiar with this.

-are independent of each other, so you only need to set up the one that you're thinking to work on.
 Our development so far has been on Mac or Linux.
 If you're on Windows, perhaps you can help us adding Windows instruction to the installation guide!

 Once you manage to get the program running locally, we suggest you have a look at tickets in our issue tracker that are labelled good first issue.
 Each repository has its own contributing section with the list of labelled tickets.
 Here's the section for codeforlife-portal, rapid-router, and aimmo respectively.